-Implementation Strategy 1.6.a: Develop and implement a system to monitor the supply of residential land.
-This includes monitoring residential development (through permits) as well as land consumption (e.g. development on vacant, or redevelopable lands).
+Implementation Strategy 1.6.a: Develop and implement a system to monitor the supply of residential land consistent with the implementation requirements of Goal 10.
+This includes monitoring residential development (through permits) as well as land consumption (e.g. development on vacant, or partially vacant lands).